 Micro Scooters has developed Scooter Safety rules for schools and parents to share with their children.
 Micro also run a Scooter Safety programme for schools.

 Get in touch with Micro to find out more at:

 The Ministry of Education have bus safety guidelines available on their website.

 Track Safe aims to raise awareness about rail safety in New Zealand and educate the public on how to keep themselves safe around tracks and trains.
 Track Safe has worked closely with the New Zealand Transport Agency to develop curriculum resources for teaching children about rail safety.

 The New Zealand Transport Agency has developed a whānau and caregivers guide to safer journeys for children.
 This leaflet describes the things you need to know to help teach your child about staying safe on roads and near railways.
+It is available in 8 languages.
 Use it as a handy reference tool.